cam39porter/tangle/static-site-generator/blog/02-22-18[problem-series-silos]/index.md

 ### Linear thought silos

-All of these tools become what we call: linear thought silos.
+All these tools become what we call: linear thought silos.

 > These silos keep your thoughts trapped.